PrivateAIM/documentation/src/guide/admin/data-store-management.md

 ### Disconnecting an Analysis
 Though stopped and deleted analysis containers automatically delete their links to the needed data stores, sometimes errors occur during this process and the analysis link needs to be manually deleted.
-Similar to how a data store is deleted, the admin must simply navigate to the "Analysis Overview" tab and click on the delete button in the last column of the analysis they wish to disconnect from data access.
+Similar to how a data store is deleted, the admin must simply navigate to the "Connected Analyses" tab and click on the delete button in the last column of the analysis they wish to disconnect from data access.
 A notification of a successful disconnection will appear in the top right of the screen after confirmation.